pyinfra-dev/pyinfra/docs/api/connectors.md

 ## Where to make changes

-Connectors enable pyinfra to expand work done `in its 5 stages <deploy-process.html#how-pyinfra-works>`_ by providing methods which can be called at appropriate times.
+Connectors enable pyinfra to expand work done [in its 5 stages](../deploy-process) by providing methods which can be called at appropriate times.

-To hook in to to the various steps with the methods outlined below.
+To hook in to the various steps with the methods outlined below.
 ```
 --> Loading config...
 --> Loading inventory...